Russia says Syria talks must not focus solely on transition

 "Because all they want to talk about is creating a transitional governing body," he said at a joint news conference after talks with German Foreign Minister Frank-Walter Steinmeier.

-His remarks once again signalled Moscow's support for President Bashar al-Assad's government, which has resisted discussion of a transitional body and wants to focus on combating "terrorism" - Assad's term for rebel forces.
+His remarks once again signaled Moscow's support for President Bashar al-Assad's government, which has resisted discussion of a transitional body and wants to focus on combating "terrorism" - Assad's term for rebel forces.

 That document calls for a peace process that would include the creation of transitional government body formed by mutual consent of the Syrian government and opposition.